sachinprasanna7/StockOverflow-frotend/README.md

 - **Ollama** (for AI chatbot functionality)
 - **Backend Server** - Make sure your Spring Boot backend and MySQL server are running

 > **Note**: This frontend application requires a separate backend server (Spring Boot + MySQL).
 Please ensure the backend is running before starting the frontend.
-The backend repository can be found in `https://github.com/sachinprasanna7/StockOverflow-backend`

 ## 📦 Installation & Setup